1939 City of San Francisco derailment: Investigation

 In the following days, divers discovered tools in the Humboldt River, exposing the disaster as an act of sabotage.
 Investigators estimated it would take a strong person about an hour to move the tracks, and noted the previous train passed through the area four hours prior; SP's lead investigator, Dan O’Connell, estimated several hours, and a reenactment for the San Francisco Chronicle the year of the derailment required four heavy tools.
 SP established a $5,000 bounty for the saboteurs (eventually increased to $10,000), and numerous lone hobos were arrested, although some investigators argued the sabotage was likely carried out by two or more people with knowledge of railroad operations.
 The arrests and interrogations led nowhere.

 The media coverage during the investigation proved hostile to SP.
 One of the first newspaper reporters on the scene was a photographer for the Elko Daily Free Press, who took pictures of the wreck site.
 SP accused the paper of publishing pictures taken at angles that made the damage appear worse than it actually was, to which the photographer responded, "God knows, it would have been impossible to make it look worse than it was".
 The railroad was criticized for the amounts paid in compensation.
 In one case where a passenger originally bought a ticket on a coach fare train, but before boarding upgraded to the City of San Francisco, a premium fare train, SP only refunded the difference between the two tickets.
 Other papers promoted a theory that the sabotage story was a coverup to hide SP's negligence in allowing Hecox to operate the train at such high speed.
 These papers interviewed and noted that some passengers were uncomfortable with the speed of the train several minutes before it derailed.
-As the train rounded corners passengers had difficulty standing and some beer bottles were shaken off of tables.
+As the train rounded curves passengers had difficulty standing and some beer bottles were shaken off of tables.
 Despite these details, the official position of both SP and the Federal Bureau of Investigation remains unchanged that the train was sabotaged, noting the evidence the rails were moved and the track circuits were bypassed.

 The case received new attention after the 1995 derailment in Palo Verde, Arizona.
 One week before the Arizona derailment, the Southern Pacific Historical and Technical Society published an article about the Nevada derailment in their magazine.
 In addition to both accidents occurring along SP track, investigators noticed other similarities with the Nevada derailment, namely tracks moved on a bridge with a high embankment and bypassed track circuits so the signaling systems would not warn of a track break.
 These similarities and the timing of the magazine article initially led to suspicion the Arizona wreck may have been a copycat crime of the Nevada derailment.
 While the FBI interviewed people involved in the publication of the magazine article, no connection between the two crimes was established, and both crimes remain unsolved.

 To this day, the wreck of the City of San Francisco remains unsolved, and remains the deadliest rail disaster in Nevada.